CONGRATULATIONS ON YOUR ENGAGEMENT!

 If you are using the candelabra, you may want to tell your florist they are available.
 But do not feel obligated to use a lot of flowers for the service.
 The sanctuary itself is a lovely place to have a wedding and a few nice arrangements are usually more than enough to beautify the church.
 Do not feel you have to leave the church a basket of flowers.
 It is a thoughtful gesture, but by no means necessary.
 The church has a regular schedule of delivered flowers for its use in worship.

 PHOTOGRAPHY – The use of cameras by professional photographers during the service within the sanctuary is permissible if they remain as unobtrusive as possible.
 No camera flashes are allowed during the wedding service.
 Posed photographs may be taken before or after the ceremony.
 (Suggestion: Do as many of your posed photos before the service as you can.
 It will make the rest of your day run more smoothly.)
-Photographs by guest during the ceremony are not to be encouraged.
-If you are using a bulletin, consider inserting a small paragraph asking your guest not to take flash pictures during your ceremony.
+Photographs by guests during the ceremony are not to be encouraged.
+If you are using a bulletin, consider inserting a small paragraph asking your guests not to take flash pictures during your ceremony.

 Video photographers must be stationary at the rear of the sanctuary, or unattended on a tripod at the side of the chancel.
 If there are any questions, please see the pastor.